sergeyklay/ytc/README.md

 ### Running the tests

 Tests expect `YTC_TESTS_ROOT` environment variable to use fixtures.
-This variable should point to the test directory root.
+This variable should point to the tests directory root.
 Set this variable and run the tests as follows:

 ```shell script